perfact/zodbsync/.scratch/layer-aware-record-watch/issues/05-layer-divergence-handling.md

 Detect and act on the case where `obj.zodbsync_layer` disagrees with the object's current filesystem location, in both `record` and `watch`.

-This happens when a developer sets `obj.zodbsync_layer` directly on a Zope object from the management interface, or after a future `zodbsync move`/`zodbsync copy` call fails partway.
+This happens when a developer sets `obj.zodbsync_layer` directly on a Zope object from the management interface, or after a `zodbsync move` call fails partway.
 The attribute says the object should be in layer A, but the filesystem still has it in layer B.

 When divergence is detected (resolved target layer ≠ layer where `__meta__` currently lives on the filesystem):
 1. Write the object to the new target layer's workdir.